Derek's Ham Radio Page

 Antennas are a critical part of an effective ham radio station.
 I have used modest wire antennas for shortwave contacts.
 These antennas are not only of modest cost, but are more discrete, blending into the foliage of my yard.
 I have buitl my own endfed antenna, but mostly I have been using an off-center-fed dipole.

-matchbox G5RVjr antenna
+G5RVjr antenna

-Homemade matching transformer G5RV junior antenna
+G5RV junior antenna with

 Some of my previous rigs

 My first HF transmitter was a "home-brew" 80m CW rig using a single 815 (dual pentode) tube.
-It was built on a piece of wood with point-to-point wiring, a hand-wound output transformer, and an air-variable capacitor.
+It was built on a piece of wood with point-to-poimt wiring, a hand-wound output transformer, and an air-variable capacitor.
 It was originally fed by a home-made crystal oscillator (I actually used a colorburst crystal), but later moved up to an old external VFO someone lent me.
 A picture of that first rig and some former rigs I have owned are shown below.

 first ham radio